Xetibo/ReSet-Daemon/README.md

 - Wi-Fi via NetworkManager
 ## Usage
 For Usage, consult the [documentation](https://docs.rs/reset_daemon/0.6.9/reset_daemon/).

+When delevoping an appliation that interacts with ReSet-Daemon, consider using the [ReSet-Lib](https://github.com/Xetibo/ReSet-Lib) which provides preconfigured datastructures.
+The API is also available in the documentation linked above.

 ## Installation
 The daemon currently only offers installation via crates.io or via manual compilation: